Edge West Productions

-Edge West is an American film and television development and production company founded by Peabody Award and Emmy Award winning producer/director/writer, Philip J Day.
+Edge West is an American film and television development and production company founded by British producer, Philip J Day, a Peabody Award and Emmy Award winner.

 Formed in 2008, Edge West develops and produces movies and television for the US domestic and international markets.
 In 2022 the company co-produced The Cello an international co-production directed by Darren Lynn Bousman, starring Jeremy Irons and Tobin Bell.
 In 2019, The Russian Bride, starring Corbin Bernsen and Kristina Pimenova, which Day produced, was chosen to close the Fantasporto International Film Festival, Euroclub (2016) and The Amityville Terror (2016), produced by Philip J Day and Edge West Productions, are distributed by UnCork'd Entertainment.

 In 2018 Edge West co-produced with National Geographic a multi-part TV series, 'San Diego: City of Adventure', with Philip J Day as Executive Producer.
 The company has produced movies, TV series, and documentaries since it was founded.

 The company's first production The Real Roswell has been aired regularly since it premiered in 2008.
 Tunnel to a Lost World was voted 'Best Documentary of the Year' by an audience poll in Turkey, the country where the film was made.
 In 2009 The Skyjacker That Got Away was the best rated program ever on the long-running series 'Undercover History' for National Geographic.

 Edge West has produced three feature films for the international and domestic market, sixteen documentaries and three multi-part TV series for National Geographic Channel.
 The company produced a one hour special for PBS Inside:Rio Carnivale Edge West also produced a one-hour special, Volcano Timebomb for Curiosity on Discovery Channel, which aired on December 9, 2012.

 Awards

 The Skyjacker That Got Away is the story of D. B. Cooper, a man who has eluded the FBI for over thirty years.
 Four of the crew, including Philip J Day, were nominated for an Emmy Award at the 2010 News and Documentary Emmy Awards in the class of Outstanding Individual Achievement: Lighting Direction & Scenic Design.

-As well as the Emmy nomination, the company has won 13 Telly Awards between 2008 and 2018.
+The company won 13 Telly Awards between 2008 and 2018.

-President of Edge West, Philip J Day, is a multi-award-winning producer and director.
-His films have been recognized with a Peabody, two Emmy's, five Emmy nominations and eighteen Telly Awards His series on Lyndon B. Johnson's secret and illegal White House tape recordings began with "Hello Mr President".
-The long running series "The White House Tapes: Johnson Tapes" went on to win multiple awards including an Emmy Award, three EMMY nominations and a Peabody Award.
+Owner of Edge West, Philip J Day, is a producer and director.
+His films have been recognized with a Peabody, two Emmy's, five Emmy nominations and eighteen Telly Awards.
+His series on Lyndon B. Johnson's secret and illegal White House tape recordings began with "Hello Mr President".
+The long running series "The White House Tapes: Johnson Tapes" won an Emmy Award, three EMMY nominations and a Peabody Award.